KGHM Polska Miedź: Leadership

-KGHM is led by a five-member management board, which is led by president and CEO Marcin Chludziński.
-The other members are Radosław Stach, Katarzyna Kreczmańska-Gigol, Adam Bugajczuk and Paweł Gruza.
-The supervisory board is led by chairman Andrzej Kisielewicz and vice chairman Leszek Banaszak.
+KGHM is led by a six-member management board, which is led by president and CEO Andrzej Szydło.
+The other members are Piotr Krzyżewski, Mirosław Laskowski, Zbigniew Bryja, Piotr Stryczek i Iga Dorota Lis.
+The supervisory board is led by chairman Tadeusz Kocowski and vice chairman Aleksander Cieśliński.

 Shareholder

 Since July 1997, KGHM has been listed on the Warsaw Stock Exchange.

 As of February 2019 the company's shareholder structure is: